 Given the Brits reputation for being notoriously uptight when it comes to anything to do with nudity, it’s quite surprising to discover that a full third of Brits surveyed sleep in the nude.

-What is less surprising considering the British weather is that 43 per cent of Brits have a relaxing warm drink, like a cup of tea, before hitting the sack.
+What is less surprising considering the British weather is that 43 per cent of Brits has a relaxing warm drink, like a cup of tea, before hitting the sack.

 Despite these two curious traditions, the British on average don’t quite make the recommended eight-hour mark, falling short by just over six minutes a night.